BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 This is preferably done on a computer - but in theory, it may also be able to be done on mobile.

+If you are following an account on the blocklist and you don't want to block them, the settings on Red Block can be changed to skip people you follow.

 How to use:

 1. Unzip the .csv blocklist file.
 Then, download & install the Red Block extension for Chromium/Firefox.